NateOConnellPhD/infForest/README.md

 infForest uses [ranger](https://github.com/imbs-hl/ranger) as its forest engine.
 The `inf.ranger` package is a minimal fork of ranger with two targeted modifications to the split selection code — the tree-growing algorithm, prediction machinery, and all other ranger internals are unchanged.

-**`penalize.split.competition`** — At each node, CART selects the variable with the largest impurity reduction.
-But continuous variables evaluate many more candidate split points than binary variables, giving them a structural advantage.
+**`penalize.split.competition`** — At each node, standard CART selects the variable with the largest impurity reduction.
+But continuous variables have an inherit advantage in that they evaluate many more candidate split points than binary variables.
+It's effectively a multiple comparison problem within split selection.
+This gives them a structural advantage over binary variables, even when the true signal is equal.
+Further, continuous variables have the advantage of giving their split perfect balance (e.g. splitting a the median), exacerbating their advantage.
 The standardized criterion subtracts the expected search advantage from each variable's best split score, producing a level comparison across variable types.
 The correction is closed-form and adds negligible computation.

 **`softmax.split`** — Standard CART selects the single best variable at each node (argmax).
 Softmax replaces this with probabilistic selection: variables are chosen with probability proportional to their penalized criterion scores.
 This increases the inclusion rate for variables with moderate but real signal.

 Both modifications operate only at the moment of variable selection within each node.
 Everything downstream — split point selection, daughter node assignment, leaf predictions, prediction — is identical to standard ranger.

-### Parallelism
+### Computational speed and Parallelism

 infForest has two independent parallelism layers.
-Both are optional.
+Both are optional, but recommended for optimal performance.
+We've designed this packaged with computational speed and efficiency in mind.
+Back-end processing is optimized in C++ wherever possible, while necessary fitted forest information is cached in the working memory for immediate access for effect and variance estimation.

 **R-level (future/future.apply):** PASR fitting distributes independent paired-forest replicates across worker processes.
 Set up once at the top of your script: